-What is a Council Tax?
+What is a council tax?

 The council tax in the UK is the taxation system that is forced by the local government of England, Scotland and Wales.

-It’s been introduced with the Local Government Finance Act in from 1992 and rolled out in 1993 as a replacement of the previous form of property taxation known as Community Charge.
+It’s been introduced with the Local Government Finance Act in 1992 and rolled out in 1993 as a replacement of the previous form of property taxation known as Community Charge.

-The method for calculating the scale of taxation for each citizen is based on banding system categorized from A to H type.
+The method for calculating the scale of taxation for each citizen is based on the banding system categorized from A to H type.
 Variables such as the value of the property you’re living in have an effect on the tax band you belong to.